andresort28/quant-test/README.md

 - The idea is to create a simplistic framework, that's why I did not use `Netty` directly as the client-server framework, and I used `NIO` instead.
 - Any dependency injection framework is used, so I apply Singleton pattern for the repositories, services and server classes.
 - I decided to use `Repository Pattern` instead of `DAO` to be able to scale the framework to use database like Redis with the current Repository layer
-- This is a prototype and does not implement an indexing database, so I store duplicate objects (`Order`) in different data structure to guarantee `O(1)` in searching, adding, updating and removing
+- This is a prototype and does not implement an indexing database, so I stored duplicate objects `Order` (In Orders Maps and OrderBook Maps) to guarantee `O(1)` in search, add, update and delete operations.
-- Sometimes when the `OrderBook` is printed, the ordering by `createdAt` field is not visually correctly, however the `PriorityBlockingQueue` guarantee `FIFO` with its head.
+- On rare occasions, the `OrderBook` is printed without showing all the items ordered by the `createdAt` field.
+However, this is not a problem per se, rather the `PriorityBlockingQueue` mainly guarantees `FIFO` with the element in its head.
-- Multi-symbol allow (In Production we can use a message broker like Kafka to support multiple orders from multiple symbols instead of SocketChannels)

 ### For Production